Work abroad for Greeks - The Eduployment Program

 About the opportunities to work abroad for Greeks

-At Pleyade, work abroad for Greek nurses consists of providing care and assistance for our clients in and around the vibrant city of Arnhem, which is located at approximately an hour’s drive from Amsterdam.
+At Pleyade, work abroad for Greek nurses consists of providing care and assistance to our clients in and around the vibrant city of Arnhem, which is located at approximately an hour’s drive from Amsterdam.
 Our activities vary from supporting the elderly so that they can continue to live on their own to providing the needed care for patients and clients in nursing homes, general hospitals and other healthcare institutes.

 More info about our organization?